Wrap-around services are key

 Several clients have had free housing multiple times.
 Even after failing, they received no special guidance or monitoring to help make it work.
 Each time, their unstable behaviors caught up with them.
 They either walked away from housing or were evicted for lease violations.
 Each homeless cycle seemed to teach them they were failures, but we know that’s not true.
 They regret their decisions but lack the discipline to do anything else on their own.
 While on the streets, we see them set goals, work and achieve them all the time, but the free housing trips them up because there are no conditions or limits set.

+Unfortunately, there are few options between no-strings-attached free housing and making it on their own.
+We believe there should be.
+We pray for legal camping.
+We pray for safe boarding houses to make a comeback.
 We pray for safe, shorter-term, transitional apartments with required mentoring.
 We pray for Oxford Houses.
 We pray for strongly led cooperatives.
 We pray for housing with options for community support.
 No single option will work for every street youth.
 No single agency will have all the answers in terms of housing, sobriety, employment, mental health or guidance.
 We pray for a compassionate system -- one that listens to the youth and gives them step-wise options and safety along their journeys to recovery.

 We are so blessed to be a part of the solution -- with your help.
 "We know you care.
 That’s what makes you different": those words from clients are the truth, and so important for them to know.
 You are a blessing to so many, and we are blessed in return!